idolize/reactlink-pipe/README.md

 This module exposes a helper function that provides an easy and convenient way to setup a pipeline of transform functions between getting and setting values in the ReactLink flow.

-This let's you do things like automatically format text entered by a user as uppercase, or convert a special class to JSON before trying to display it in your React component.
+This lets you do things like automatically format text entered by a user as uppercase, or convert a special class to JSON before trying to display it in your React component.

 ## Usage